homerhanumat/csc324resources/exercises/table.md

   <figcaption>When the page is loaded and the browser has run the code in <code>custom.js</code>, the page should look like the image above.</figcaption>
 </figure>

-Make a repository on Github, called `making-table`.
-The completed page with all of its assets should be pushed to the repository by the due-date.
+Make a folder in your CSC324 repository, called `table-assign`.
+The completed page with all of its assets should be in this folder and should be pushed to the repository by the due-date.